Boondox: Style

-Hutto's music is an amalgamation of the "Southern twang of banjos and harmonicas" with hip hop.
-It combines elements of country with hip hop beats and funk-derived grooves, and includes live instrumentation, including slide guitar and banjos.
-Hutto also used Auto-Tune on his song "We All Fall".
+Hutto's music has been described as "Combining Kid Rock’s country-ish side with the horror show hip-hop of the Insane Clown Posse".
+It is an amalgamation of the "Southern twang of banjos and harmonicas" with hip-hop, incorporating live instrumentation, including slide guitar.

 His lyrics center around Southern culture, doom, gloom, and murder, as well as partying.
 Hutto is also known for his confessional lyrics dealing with his childhood; one of Hutto's songs described an incident in which his uncle tried to kill him by drowning him in a swimming pool, and other lyrics have dealt with his getting into fights at his school and experiments with drugs.
-Jeffries described the song "Family Tree" as an example of Hutto as "a strong and even serious lyricist".